A note on asymptotic behavior of critical Galton-Watson processes with immigration: Introduction and results

 Hence the offspring mean \ $m_\xi$ \ plays a crucial role in the asymptotic behavior of the sequence \ $(\EE(X_k) )_{k\in\ZZ_+}$. \ A Galton-Watson process \ $(X_k)_{k\in\ZZ_+}$ \ with immigration is referred to respectively as \emph{subcritical}, \emph{critical} or \emph{supercritical} if \ $m_\xi < 1$, \ $m_\xi = 1$ \ or \ $m_\xi > 1$ \ (see, e.g., Athreya and Ney \cite[V.3]{AN}).

-We give a detailed alternative proof of the following known result due to Wei and Winnicki \cite[Theorem 2.1]{WW} (a second order moment condition on the initial value \ $X_0$ \ in \cite{WW} seems to be missing).
+We give a detailed alternative proof of the following known result due to Wei and Winnicki \cite[Theorem 2.1]{WW} (under an additional second order moment condition on the initial value \ $X_0$, \ which is not supposed in \cite{WW}).

 \begin{Thm}[Wei and Winnicki \cite{WW}] Let \ $(X_k)_{k\in\ZZ_+}$ \ be a critical Galton-Watson process with immigration such that \ $\EE(X_0^2) < \infty$, \ $\EE(\xi^2) < \infty$ \ and \ $\EE(\vare^2) < \infty$. \ Then